diptamath/CIQ-Challenge/README.md

 The link to the working notes for this paper can be found here: http://ceur-ws.org/Vol-2517/

-The link to the original paper is: http://ceur-ws.org/Vol-2517/T5-5.pdf
+The link to the paper is:
+http://ceur-ws.org/Vol-2517/T5-5.pdf